Looking way beyond the now

 Genus (www.genusplc.com) describes itself as is a world-leading animal genetics company that partners with farmers to transform how the world is nourished – a mission that it sees as important to building a sustainable future.
 More specifically, the company analyses animal DNA to look for markers associated with desirable characteristics (such as feed efficiency, disease resistance, growth rate, protein and fat content, and fertility), so that these can be accurately selected and used to breed subsequent generations.
 The aim is to help farmers to raise healthier and more productive animals (for example, allowing farmers to produce high-quality meat and milk more efficiently and sustainably).

 Milena says that Genus is a company that Baillie Gifford’s UK equities team has held for a long time.
 It is an example of following your winners as the business has been consistently reinvesting in itself, driving a lot of innovation which continues to pay off and has allowed the business to get stronger over time.
 Genus has two main markets: pork; and beef and dairy.
 Its R&D investment provides it with a large defensible moat in a market where its primary competitors are primarily unprofitable co-operatives.
 In Milena’s view, Genus has a massive competitive edge that makes it very difficult to catch.
 However, while Genus is helping farmers to improve their sustainability, Milena highlights that these forms of agriculture are inherently ‘dirty businesses’ from an environmental perspective and the long-term challenge for the company will be the extent to which people curtail their consumption of meat and dairy products in the face of these sustainability issues.
 Despite this, the BGUK team thinks that the company has a very strong growth runway for now.
 It is experiencing significant growth in China, having invested heavily in its local presence there over the last few years.
 The country saw its pork herds decimated by swine flu and Genus has benefitted from strong demand for its services since.
-Genus has approximately a 25% market share in the US and if it were able to achieve something similar in China, the opportunity would be transformative for the company.
+Genus has approximately a 25% market share in the US and if it were able to achieve something similar in China, the opportunity would be transformative.

 St James’s Place (4.4%) – long-term growth from move towards self-managed investments

 St. James’s Place (www.sjp.co.uk) is a leading wealth management operation in the UK.
-Baillie Gifford’s UK equities team cites it as an example of them being prepared to invest where they see the growth opportunity, irrespective of size (St. James’s Place is a FTSE 100 company, with £143.8bn of client funds under management, making it one of the larger companies in BGUK’s portfolio).
+Baillie Gifford’s UK equities team cites it as an example of them being prepared to invest where they see the growth opportunity, irrespective of size (St. James’s Place is a FTSE 100 company, with £143.8 billion of client funds under management, making it one of the larger companies in BGUK’s portfolio).